dondeveto/my-Assistant/README.md

 # my-Assistant
 This is my Personal Assistant in the making.
-I will b working on this project over time
+I will be working on this project over time